bendavieshe3/draw-things-tool/README.md

 # DrawThingsTools

-DrawThingsTools is a command-line interface (CLI) tool for generating images using the Draw Things API.
+*DrawThingsTools* is a command-line interface (CLI) tool for generating images using the Draw Things API.
 It allows users to configure and generate images based on various prompts and configurations.

+The **use case** the tool seeks to satisfy is the exploration and mining of prompt and configuration combinations to:
+- *Create knowledge* around the effects of prompt design and generation settings
+- *Enable experimentation* at enhanced scale to find individual unique and valuable art outcomes.

+A special thanks goes to the [Drawing Things](https://drawthings.ai) team.
+If you have a Mac or IOS device, try it out, and [join the welcoming community](https://discord.gg/5gcBeGU58f) on Discord.

 ## Table of Contents